NBISweden/workshop-reproducible-research/docs/jupyter.md

 ## Widgets and interactive plotting
 Since we're typically running our notebooks in a web browser, they are quite well suited for also including more interactive elements.
 A typical use case would be that you want to communicate some results to a collaborator or to a wider audience, and that you would like them to be able to affect how the results are displayed.
 It could for example be to select which gene to plot for, or to see how some parameter value affects a clustering.
 Jupyter notebooks has great support for this in the form of widgets.

 Widgets are eventful python objects that have a representation in the browser, often as a control like a slider, textbox, etc. Let's try to add a slider that allows us to change the frequency of the sine curve we plotted previously.
-If you have problems getting this to run, first try with restarting the kernel (under the Kernel menu).
-Note that this will clear any variables you have loaded.

 ```python
 %matplotlib notebook